 I became a U.S. conditional resident through marriage to a U.S. citizen.
 However, I did not turn in my I-751 on time because my husband and I had been going through some difficult times after he lost his mother, and I thought I would just rather go back to my country, Italy.

-Everything is good now between us and we applied for the I-751 together even though we were six months late.
-Now while we wait, I'm worried, because I don't really know what my status is.
+Everything is good now between us, though, and we applied for the I-751 together even though we were six months late.
+Now while we wait, I'm worried, because I don't really know what my immigration status in the U.S. is.
 Am I illegal?
 Can I be deported?
-Can I work even if we filed late?
+Can I get a job in the U.S. even if we filed late?

-If you have not yet received an I-797 receipt from USCIS and have not received anything by mail from the immigration court, you should call the Executive Office for Immigration Review's case information system to make sure that you have not yet been placed in removal proceedings or been ordered removed.
-(You will need your "A" number – which you can find on your conditional resident card.)
+If you have not yet received an I-797 receipt from USCIS (showing that you filed the Form I-751) and have not received anything by mail from the immigration court, you should call the Executive Office for Immigration Review's case information system to make sure that you have not yet been placed in removal proceedings or been ordered removed.
+(You will need your "A" number, which you can find on your conditional resident card.)

 Whatever happens, do not forget that, regardless of your immigration status, you preserve at all times certain basic constitutional rights (against illegal searches, for example) that all government officers are required to respect.
 Contact an experienced immigration attorney if you need more information on this subject.